 While New Delhi was under construction, the government operated from temporary quarters.
 This was the Secretariat, in the Civil Lines north of Delhi.
 Temporary isn't always what it seems, however, and the building is still used by government offices, including the registrar of voters.

-So did the nearby Maidens Hotel, still in business though now fairly marooned from the rest of the city.
+So did the nearby Maidens Hotel, still in business though now fairly marooned on the northern side of the city.

-In 1922 the Prince of Wales saw a model of the palace--at 630 feet, its facade is exactly as long at Buckingham Palace's--and exclaimed, "Good God!"
-A commander in chief of the the Indian army, appalled by the expense of the palace, said that he was "tempted to curse and swear" whenever he passed it.
+In 1922 the Prince of Wales saw a model of the palace and exclaimed, "Good God!"
+A commander-in-chief of the Indian army, appalled by the expense, said that he was "tempted to curse and swear" whenever he passed it.
 Gandhi merely dismissed the pile as a White Elephant.

 Over the door is a poorly proportioned alfiz.
-(For a more elegant one, see Spain, the Mesquita.)
-It carries an inscription that from the British perspective was sternly encouraging but from the Indian perspective is intolerably smug: "Liberty will not descend to a people.
+(For a more elegant one, see Spain, Corboda: the Mesquita.)
+It carries an inscription that from the British perspective was sternly encouraging but from the Indian perspective was intolerably smug: "Liberty will not descend to a people.
 A people must raise themselves to Liberty.
 It is a blessing that must be earned before it can be enjoyed."
-Amartya Sen says someplace--doesn't he?--that the British had it wrong: people don't become fit for democracy; instead, democracy makes them fit.

-Twenty years later, in 2002, Connaught Place hadn't changed much, but the central park is now largely occupied by a subterranean shopping center.
-Volwahsen pulls out all the stops at this point and says "an indescribably hideous underground shopping center takes up a part of the earlier green area...."
+Twenty years later, in 2002, Connaught Place hadn't changed much, but the central park was now largely occupied by a subterranean shopping center.
+Volwahsen refers angrily to "an indescribably hideous underground shopping center [that] takes up a part of the earlier green area...."